-One is that a well-ventilated coop can help remove excess humidity and dampness.
+One is that a well-ventilated coop can help remove dust, carbon dioxide, ammonia, excess humidity and dampness.
 Believe it or not, chickens actually generate a lot of water vapor when they breathe and poop.

 Their poop contains all the water that they would normally urinate out, so it’s naturally a lot “wetter” than you might expect!

 When a coop is moist and humid, the risk of your chickens developing frostbite or other problems in the wintertime occurs.
 If a coop is nice and dry during the winter, chickens can actually withstand a surprising level of frigidity.

 And if you’re keeping other poultry species with your chickens – namely, ducks – you’re going to need to keep the coop even more well-ventilated, as ducks are wet little buggers!

 While we’re on the subject of chicken poop, it’s important to realize that ventilating the coop properly also removes ammonia fumes.
 Unless you’re able to clean your chicken coop out literally every day, ammonia is going to build up over time.

 Unfortunately, it doesn’t take all that much ammonia to harm the lungs of a chicken.
 Once the lungs are damaged – even marginally so – they are going to be much more vulnerable to various respiratory bugs.
 If you can smell ammonia in your coop, the levels are too high.

 I already mentioned the humidity and ammonia issues.
 However, another issue is that a poorly ventilated coop will hold heat.

 In the winter, that’s not a big deal (minus the frostbite issue I already told you about).
 However, in the summer, that’s a recipe for disaster, especially if you live in a warm climate.

 Chickens are the healthiest when they are raised below 75 degrees Fahrenheit (23 Celsius).